BergFulton/pgh_pizza/README.md

 This was made using that Google Maps API and the Foursquare API to provide yinz with up to date information on when and where yinz can get pizza.

 ###How do I use it?
-Yinz can fork or clone this repo, then open up `index.html` and that's that.
+You can check it aht over on my [GitHub pages site](https://bergfulton.github.io/pgh_pizza/), or yinz can fork or clone this repo, then open up `index.html` and that's that.

 ###Who helped yinz with this?
 This project was made possible through the help of Udacity mentors Sarah Maris, Ryan Vrba, Karol, and many others in the Udacity program.